yeatmanlab/roar-docs/docs/internationalization/Letter.md

 #### 6. Testing
 For testing an specific language we will have to include `/?lng=language`.
 For example for English, we will use `/?lng=en`.

-To access the differnt languages, we will have to include the parameters to the link, For example for English no story should be `https://link-testing-or-localhost/?lng=en`.
+To access the different languages, we will have to include the parameters to the link, For example for English no story should be `https://link-testing-or-localhost/?lng=en`.

 Additionally, Roar-letter is adapted to three different devices with have to be tested: **Desktop** and **Tablet**.